West Sussex Teaching School Hub

 Eligibility

 • A UK undergraduate degree (grade 2:2 Hons or above) or a recognised equivalent qualification* (for Secondary applicants, usually, at least 50% of your degree should be directly relevant to the subject you wish to teach.
-However, applicants who have a relevant degree in a non-related subject but have significant work experience relevant to the subject they wish to teach may also be considered if they have an A’level grade C or above in the subject in which they wish to train to teach.)

 • A grade 4/C GCSE in English and Mathematics, or equivalent *